 (3) If there is a safety and health representative for a designated work group having a group member likely to be affected by the matter the subject of the inspection, the inspector must afford the safety and health representative a reasonable opportunity to consult on the matter the subject of the inspection.

+[Clause 48 inserted by No. 13 of 2005 s.
+32.]

 49. Powers of entry and search — regulated business premises (other than places where pipeline operations carried on)

 (1) An inspector may, for the purposes of an inspection —